-My husband has just come out the other side of cancer for the second and hopefully last time.
-Last year was a rollercoaster of chemo, radiation, surgery and recovery.
-He’s now learning to live without a rectum.
+Back in 2016, Scott came out the other side of cancer for the second and hopefully last time.
+That. was rollercoaster of chemo, radiation, surgery and recovery.
+He’s now living the high life without a rectum.
 It’s not great, but it’s better than the alternative.
-His first cancer 8 years ago gave us the chance to slow down and reflect on what was really important, and we realised that time was more important to us than money.
+His first cancer 9 years ago gave us the chance to slow down and reflect on what was really important, and we realised that time was more important to us than money.
 We tried to move to the country; a tree change; but relocating our blended family turned out to be pretty impractical.
 That’s when we came up with our slow change.
 Rather than downsizing and moving house we started to make small, slow changes to how we engaged with the world around us.

 Both of us now work part time by choice, and feel incredibly fortunate to have that choice.
 We spend less money and have less stuff than we used to, but we still seem to have a lot of stuff.
 I’m always finding ways to get rid of a little more!
 We think a lot about what we consume, what we need and what brings us joy.
 We do what we can to eat local, seasonal, ethical food but in a family with health issues that’s not always easy, or even possible.
 We’ve done away with processed food, chemical laden, toxic consumables and a fair amount of plastic.
 There’s so much more we could do and sometimes I feel guilty for not doing enough.
 On those days I remind myself that each buying decision is an opportunity to make a better choice.
 One thing we’ve figured out is that there’s no right answer, but if you cultivate the habit of trusting your instincts you get better at making the right decisions for you.